crcn/mesh.js/README.md

 - Works with any library, or framework.
 - Works on any platform.
+- Works nicely with other stream-based libraries such as [highland](http://highlandjs.org/).
 - Isomorphic.
 Easily use different databases for different platforms.
 - Easily testable.
 Stub out any database for a fake one.
 - Simple design.
 Use it for many other things such as an event bus, message-queue service, etc.